 MAXHUB Unveils XCore Kit, Bringing the Microsoft Teams Rooms Experience to Broader Spaces

-IRVINE, Calif., Jan.
-25, 2024 /PRNewswire/ -- MAXHUB, the global leader in integrated communications and display solutions, today announces that its XCore Kit and two UC peripherals have been Certified for Microsoft Teams.
+LONDON, BERLIN and SYDNEY, Jan.
+24, 2024 /PRNewswire/ -- MAXHUB, the global leader in integrated communications and display solutions, today announces that its XCore Kit and two UC peripherals have been Certified for Microsoft Teams.
 The entry-level MAXHUB XCore Kit aims to upgrade small and medium BYOD rooms to fully certified Microsoft Teams Rooms with maximized cost-efficiency and elevating the experience for hybrid teams and collaborations.

 The XCore Kit, along with other bundles and peripherals, constitute the MAXHUB XT Series.
 The XT Series offers a comprehensive Teams Rooms solution, with a console kit, camera options, speakerphone, and optional display choices, making it effortless to convert your BYOD meeting rooms.